7 Universal Design Principles to Reach Audiences

 3. Accommodate variations in hand and grip size.

-• Size graphics appropriately.
+• Size and space graphics appropriately.

 Implementing Universal Design

-Though universal design principles are a vital resource, digital content requires some specificity that a general set of principles can't always provide.
-In addition to the tips explored above, when starting to create digital content, begin with an outline to organize your main points (Digitalgov, 2019).
-Ask yourself: What are you trying to get across, and how will the intended audience get this information?
+Although universal design principles are vital resources, digital content requires some specificity that a general set of principles can't always provide.
+In addition to the tips explored above, begin with an outline to organize your main points when creating digital content.

 References